-setElement sets the element of this node to the non-null element given as argument. getFirstChild returns the leftmost child of this node.
+setElement sets the element of this node to the non-null element given as argument. getLastChild returns the rightmost child of this node.

 getChildren returns this node's children represented as a list.

 addChild takes a non-null TreeNode and adds it as the rightmost child of this node. size returns the number of nodes in this node's subtree (including this node).